commschamp/cc_tutorial/tutorials/tutorial20/README.md

 **SIDE NOTE**: If [CommsChampion Tools](https://github.com/commschamp/cc_tools_qt/wiki/How-to-Use-CommsChampion-Tools) are intended to be used for the protocol visualization and/or debugging, it is better to hide the `Version` field inside the transport framing from being displayed altogether (because it's not really there).
-In such case it is recommended to slightly update the definition of the **&lt;value&gt;** layer above into the following:
+In such case it is recommended to slightly update the definition of the `<value>` layer above into the following:
 ```xml
 <value name="Version" interfaceFieldName="Version" pseudo="true">
     <ref field="Version" displayHidden="true" />